Vicenza - Aerial View

 The coast of Taranto in

-In the north area of Veneto, surrounded by the Dolomites, is the Province of Belluno.
-It is a famous tourist destination where art, history and culture establish a perfect link with the wonderful surrounding environment.
-It is an extraordinary landscape with many small towns, impressive mountains, ...
+In the northern Veneto , surrounded by the Dolomites, is the Province of Belluno .
+It is a famous tourist destination where art, history and culture form a perfect bond with its captivating surroundings.
+This extraordinary ...

 A vast medieval wall that continues along the crest of the hills encloses the historical town centre of Marostica, in which the characteristic Piazza Castello can be clearly seen.The large chessboard on the ground recalls the chess game played in September using human pieces in medieval costume. ...